siberianfox/tinygwiki/TinyG-Configuration.md

 25,000,000 mm/min^3      is 984,251 in/min^3 1,000,000 would suffice
 5,000,000,000 mm/min^3   is 196,850,400 in/min^3 200,000,000 would suffice
 </pre>

+### $xJH - Jerk Homing
+Sets the jerk value used for homing to stop movement when switches are hit or released.
+In most cases the same value as $xJM is OK.
+However, if your $xJM is very low you may need a higher value for homing in order to prevent damage to the switches.

 ### $xJD - Junction Deviation
 This one is somewhat complicated.
 Junction deviation - in combination with Junction Acceleration ($JA) from the system group - sets the velocity reduction used during cornering through the junction of two lines.
 The reduction is based on controlling the centripetal acceleration through the junction to the value set in JA with the junction deviation being the "tightness" of the controlling cornering circle.
 An explanation of what's happening here can be found on [Sonny Jeon's blog: Improving grbl cornering algorithm] (http://onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/ onehossshay.wordpress.com/2011/09/24/improving_grbl_cornering_algorithm/).